Sequence 5: 19th-Century British & American Lit.

 The films and literature I teach run the gamut of human experience, from the ecstatic and joyful to the degrading and sordid.
 Many visual and literary artists regularly exercise this kind of topical license, operating under the assumption that representing even the most difficult material can serve a beneficial purpose.
 One viewer or reader might actually become sensitized to social problems they had hitherto ignored when they encounter such problems dramatized in art.
 Another might find in a tale’s situations and dialogue helpful analogues for painful things they have themselves experienced: the story, that is, might provide them a voice—useful words and strategies for expressing their own grief and suffering.

-Recognizing that even detailed content warnings have limited value, I’d like to supplement them with an open invitation to exercise your freedom during class to disagree with the perspective of others (incl. myself), to approach me during office hours or via email with concerns, and to just leave the classroom for a few minutes if you become upset or disturbed.
+Recognizing that even detailed content warnings have limited value, I’d like to supplement them with an open invitation to exercise your freedom during class to disagree with the perspective of others (incl. myself), to approach me during office hours or via email with concerns, and to leave the classroom for a few minutes if you become upset or disturbed.
 If this happens, please do keep the lines of communication open, and let me know if a particular issue or representation bothers you: you needn’t explain why it bothered you unless you wish to do so.

 COURSE GOALS

-- to promote
+- To promote

 close reading and analysis

-- to weigh the sociopolitical and biographical context surrounding assigned texts
+- To weigh the sociopolitical and biographical context surrounding assigned texts

-- to
+- To

 PATH 1: In-Class